dementive/Victoria3Tools/README.md

 - Goto Definition for all game objects, saved scopes, and saved variables
 - Simple validator that will check for common easy to find errors and alert you when they happen when a script file is saved.
 These include: mismatched brackets, mismatched quotes, and encoding errors.
 - Full syntax highlighting of all relevant terms you may come across in Vic3 modding.
-	- Effects = red
-	- Triggers = yellow
-	- Scopes = blue
-	- Math/Sound = orange
-	- on_actions from code = green
-	- Essential Scipt/Textures = purple

 ![Script Screenshot](/images/script.png)

+#### Gui
-#### All GUI (.gui) files have syntax highlighting with a similar style to script
+- Syntax highlighting for .gui files with a similar style to script
-- Effects = red
-- Triggers = yellow
-- Parameters = blue
-- Textures = purple
-- Gui Defaults = green
-- Sound/Animations = orange
 - Hovering over texture paths will show a popup to open it.
 - Goto definition for types and templates.